First Line Software operates in the Netherlands: A center of economic growth

 For this humanitarian project First Line partnered with Leiden University.
 Our technology experts developed a prototype for a system designed for web monitoring of news in social networks.
 Ulrich Mans, head of the Innovation Center of the University, was excited with this development.
 He said that such software projects help us to build a peaceful and a just society.

 There are many other sights in Leiden besides its oldest university.
 The walls of many buildings in the city are decorated with classic poems.
-You can see them – translated or not – in English, Japanese, and Russian languages.
+You can see them – translated or not – in English and Japanese languages.
 There are quotes form Rimbaud, Shakespeare, Rilke, Basho, Blok, Akhmatova, and Khlebnikov.
 This is a creative project by the Tegen Beeld fund which is focused on discovering parallels between words and their visualizations.
 The poems were selected by the fund’s staff, their friends, Holland philologists and culturologists.

 By now you realize that while the Netherlands is a small country, they have much to be proud of with the impact they are making locally and around the globe.